 But first I’ll deal with the Book of Job’s conundrum.
 And this ain’t an easy-peasy proposition.
 Because “it ain’t easy being cheesy.”
 After enduring a thorough ass-kicking from Satan’s hooves, Job (who the Book of Job is named after) basically asks God: “Why me, Lord?”
 Who knows, maybe Job even asked God: “What’s going on?” or “What’s up with this?”

 Either way, when Job finally found the fortitude to address God about his plight, he was downtrodden and assumed his complete demise was nigh.
-So he was both ill equipped and caught completely off guard when God turned the tables on him by plopping his ass in a metaphorical witness chair for cross-examination.
+So he was both ill equipped and caught completely off guard when God turned the tables on him by plopping his ass in a celestial witness chair for cross-examination (figuratively speaking of course).

 The reason Job found himself in the unenviable predicament of being asked to explain the “God Particle” theory to God without the benefit of a background in physics stems from a backroom conversation between Beelzebub and God, wherein it was understood that Satan believed that not one of the people upon the earth was holy.
 God disagreed with the ambitious and rambunctious “horned one” because he was pleased with Job.
 So it came to pass that after Lucifer and God concluded their banter, a deal was struck whereby Job became their pawn in a demonic-angelic battle for his soul.